 How can I thicken chana masala naturally?

-Is chana masala suitable for a vegan or plant-based diet?
+Is chana masala suitable for a vegan diet?

 Is chana masala good for meal prep?